vbobrov/slideshow/README.md

 If Flicker authorization hasn't been done yet in either downloader tool or the Web App, the browser will redirect to Flicker authorization page to request access to the account.

 ![Flickr Authorization](https://raw.githubusercontent.com/vbobrov/slideshow/main/screenshots/slidemgm-flickrauth.jpg)

+### Restart to apply all the settings

+    pi@raspberrypi:~$ sudo reboot

+After the reboot, slideshow should show up on the screen.